brianleroux/bots/readme.md

 ---
 # For begin.com we chose AWS Lambda
 ```
-I really think any of these solutions could be a fine choice though.
+However, I believe any of these solutions is a fine choice.

 - The lockin risk at the function level is trivial to avoid
 - Vendors increasing exponentially while compute continues to get cheaper
+- Accelerant (time to deploy and ease of maintenance)
+- AWS services surrounding Lambda are amazing and by far industry leading